eyeseast/chrisamico.com/posts/2023-05-30-wildfires-datasette-felt.md

 For the chart, I wrote grouped and summed fires by year and added a [three-year rolling average](https://github.com/MuckRock/gao-wildfire-exceptions/blob/main/queries/wildfires/acres-burned.sql).
 I exported that as a CSV file and plugged it into [Datawrapper](https://datawrapper.de).

 Coding the map and chart by hand probably would've taken me a day, and they might not have looked as nice.
 I also would've needed [hosting infrastructure](https://chrisamico.com/blog/2023-05-20/interactive-app-infrastructure/), which I haven't yet set up at MuckRock (and maybe I never will).
 Instead, I had drafts of each visual in front of editors in less than half an hour.

+---

+**Update**: I had to rebuild the map by hand after Felt started requiring paid plans to embed maps.
+I'll write more about how I built this new version in a later post.
+The original map is still on [Felt](https://felt.com/map/Wildfires-are-becoming-more-frequent-across-the-West-QBFznerjRpK6BWnGzY9BRYC?lat=38.574223&lon=-122.029378&zoom=9.29).